 How to Format a Book for Printing

-Before you start thinking about the format
+Before you start

 You don’t want to format an academic journal in the same style as you would for a horror novel.